ahmedaalli/data-lake-with-spark/README.md

-# Project: Data Lake using Amazon Web Services S3 and Apache Spark
+# Project: Data Lake using Amazon Web Services S3 and AWS EMR with Apache Spark

 ## Scenario